mattghali/interviewtest/q1/README.md

 ## Answers
-I've provided code to handle both scenerios described in the question: a file containing a single IP address per line, and an unstructured file containing addresses as well.
+I've provided code to handle both scenarios described in the question: a file containing a single IP address per line, and an unstructured file containing addresses as well.

 ### Setup